I am event photographer based in NYC, specialized in weddings & concerts, with over 1000 events behind me.

 – My love of concerts got me to work as an official tour photographer for famous bands: Linkin Park, Queen + Adam Lambert, Jamiroquai, Faith No More, to name a few.
 By touring with them, I got to travel to more than 30 different countries.

 – I was the official photographer for 14 different magazines, mostly fashion, including a 3-year position as a photo editor at FHM.

 – I’ve held 4 solo outdoor exhibitions so far, visited by over 4 million people in total.

 – Some of my clients were Ministers, the President of Serbia, bank CEO’s, and Chevron Texaco as a notable example.

 I was always drawn to the excitement & responsibility that big events bring.
 In 2007, I became hooked on weddings as they are the most difficult type of event to shoot (for a responsible photographer).

 To shoot a wedding, you have to be proficient in every field of photography: portrait, panoramic, architecture, documentary, food, details… plus every wedding tests your creativity and physical endurance to the maximum.

 My style is a blend of documentary, classic & artistic “wow” images that I picked up from magazines (like shooting for the cover).
 This is why many people look at my wedding photos and ask “How many photographers were there?”
-The answer: one. (plus a great assistant – she is my second pair of eyes and ears).
+The answer: one.

 We like to stay low-key on the day of the wedding, to be everywhere but not noticed (except for those formal/posed shots).